ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 Q RUN
 10 20 30
 OK
-I

 38

-In line 20 the READ X, Y, Z statement reads and enters (loads) the values of X, Y and Z. The values entered for X, Y and Z correspond to the values in either lines I0, 20, or 30.
+In line 20 the READ X, Y, Z statement reads and enters (loads) the values of X, Y and Z. The values entered for X, Y and Z correspond to the values in either lines 10, 20, or 30.

 The READ statement variables can have either a numeric value or a character variable.